DataAstrologer/DataScience/Machine Learning/Unsupervised Learning/Association/README.md

 ![confidence](./images/confidence.png)

-**Relationship between support and confidence**:
+Relationship between support and confidence:

 ![support_confidence](./images/support_confidence.png)

 Association rule generation is usually split up into two separate steps:
-1. A minimum support threshold is applied to find all frequent item-sets in a database.
+* A minimum support threshold is applied to find all frequent item-sets in a database.
-2. A minimum confidence constraint is applied to these frequent item-sets in order to form rules.
+* A minimum confidence constraint is applied to these frequent item-sets in order to form rules.

 **Note**:
 * Rules originating from the same itemset have identical support but can have different confidence.